markobrkovic/markobrkovic/README.md

 ### Hi there, I'm Marko 👋

 - 🚧 Currently reworking my old app XENA
-- 🌱 3 years of experience as an Frontend Web Developer at Check24, but still fresh and motivated, and looking for new opportunities
+- 🌱 3 years of experience as an Frontend Web Developer at Check24, but still fresh and motivated.

 ### Contact me on LinkedIn or by E-Mail: